How To Increase Your Kayak Speed – Reach Your Destination Quickly For 2024

 2. Use proper technique: Keep your hands close together on the paddle and use long, smooth strokes to propel yourself forward.
 Avoid using short, choppy strokes, as these can cause you to lose momentum.

-3. Use a high-angle stroke: This means pulling the paddle through the water at a steep angle, rather than a flat angle.
+3. Use a high-angle stroke: This means pulling the paddle through the water at a steep rather than a flat angle.
 This will give you more power and speed.

 7. Practice proper posture: Sit upright in the kayak with your feet braced against the foot pegs and your core engaged.
 This will give you more stability and allow you to paddle faster.

-why are longer kayaks faster?
+Why are longer kayaks faster?

 Longer kayaks are faster because they have a longer waterline length.
 The waterline length is the length of the kayak that is in contact with the water when it is floating upright.